reshmapaul/unblockss/content/blog/Buckle In.md

 - Delays in testing and shortages of ventilators became grim.
 - We watched Italy collapsing in front of our eyes, death tolls rising.
 - Weddings, funerals, and graduations were cancelled.
+- The scramble for COVID-19 testing grew into desperation.
 - HIPAA requirements were loosened.
 - The tolls on mental and physical health for those on the front lines: catastrophic.
 - Grocery stores were ransacked, with no toilet paper, hand-sanitizer, cleaning supplies, or essentials in sight.